pjmagee/dotnet-brews/README.md

 A coding playground demonstrating the use of various features, libraries, patterns and techniques in .NET.

 The entrypoint is the `Brew.Console` project.
-Each feature implements the Brew module and is dynamically executed.
+Each feature implements the Brew module and is a dynamically executed dynamic linked library `.dll` file.